 '''

 public

+public

 void send(long pid)

 throws POSIXInvalidSignalException,

 POSIXSignalPermissionException, POSIXInvalidTargetException

+Parameters

+pid Id of the process to which to send the signal

+Throws

 '''

-pid Id of the process to which to send the signal

 POSIXInvalidSignalException when the signal number is not valid.

 POSIXSignalPermissionException when the process does not have permission to send the target.
-POSIXInvalidTargetException when the target does not exist.